jppj79/resume-alignment-ai-service/cicd-guidelines.md

 * **No Docker or Kubernetes Expertise Required!** This lab is specifically designed to teach you the practical application of these tools from the ground up.

 ---
+### 💡 A Note on the Approach (The "Why" Behind the Tools)

+You might be thinking, "Isn't deploying a simple API to a full Kubernetes cluster a classic case of over-engineering?"

+**You are absolutely right.** For a project of this small scale, a simpler deployment method would suffice in a real-world scenario.

+However, the **goal of this lab is to learn and demonstrate a production-grade *workflow***.
+While **Minikube** is a fantastic tool for local development and not production itself, the concepts and artifacts you are building—the multi-stage `Dockerfile`, the Kubernetes manifests, the `kubectl` commands, and the automated CI/CD pipeline—are **exactly the same** as those used to manage large-scale applications in the cloud.

+We are using a safe, local sandbox (Minikube) to master a professional-grade toolchain and process from end to end.

+---
 ## 🎯 Task 0: Prepare Your DevOps Workshop

 **The Problem:** We can't build a powerful pipeline without the right tools, a clean workspace, and the project code to work on.